elrizwiraswara/servqualanalyzer/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-orange)](./LICENSE)
 [![Made with Flutter](https://img.shields.io/badge/made%20with-Flutter-blue)](https://flutter.dev/)

-Service Quality Analyzer is an application created to do calculations and analysis using the SERVQUAL method quickly and infographic
+Service Quality Analyzer is an application created to do calculations and analysis using the SERVQUAL method quickly

 **Made with Flutter! ❤️**